AmrEbnNashaat/AutomaticIrrigationSystemAPI/README.md

 ### Additional Notes

 - The provided APIs support basic CRUD operations for plots and time slots.
-- Time slots can be assigned to plots using the `assignTimeSlotToPlot` endpoint.
+- Time slots can be assigned to plots using the `assignTimeSlotToPlot` endpoint or just running the Postman Collection endpoint for creating a TimeSlot.
+It will be auto assigned to a plot.
 - It is recommended to add more time slots if the system runs out of available time slots to assign.
+- Information about the assignment will be available through the terminal.

 ### Acknowledgement
+Thank you for checking out my project. :)

 If you have any further questions or need additional assistance, please feel free to ask.